The Greenwood School

 - The Greenwood School is accredited by the New England Association of Schools and Colleges and is approved by the state of Vermont and the New England Association of Independent Schools.

-- LD types supported: AD/HD, Dyslexia / Language-Based Learning Differences, Executive Function Skill Defecits, Social Pragmatics
+- LD types supported: AD/HD, Dyslexia / Language-Based Learning Differences, Dyscalculia, Executive Function Skill Deficits, Social Emotional Learning

-- School accreditations: NEASC, The State of VT, NAIS
+- The Greenwood School accreditations: NEASC, The State of VT, NAIS

 - School Location Miles Grades Students